From Logits to Hierarchies: Hierarchical Clustering made Simple: Introduction

 Among classic algorithms for hierarchical clustering, agglomerative methods have been the most widely adopted.
 These methods compute pairwise distances between data points, often in a lower-dimensional representation space.
 Starting from the instance level, a hierarchy is then built based on the pairwise distances by recursive agglomeration of similar points or clusters together in a bottom-up fashion \citep{murtagh2011algorithms}.
-More recently, a revived interest in hierarchical clustering has sparked novel approaches using deep architectures \citep{mautz2020deep, goyal2017nonparametric,shin2019hierarchical, vikram2019theloracs, manduchi2023tree}.
-However, despite their promising methodological contributions, recent approaches require specialized architectures and complex training schemes.
-Consequently, they cannot be applied to large-scale datasets due to their expensive computational requirements.
-Moreover, we find that they often exhibit a lower performance at the leaf level compared to non-hierarchical models.
+More recently, a revived interest in hierarchical clustering has sparked novel, sophisticated approaches using deep architectures \citep{mautz2020deep, goyal2017nonparametric,shin2019hierarchical, vikram2019theloracs, manduchi2023tree}.
+These approaches require specialized architectures and complex training schemes.
+In this work, we uncover two key limitations of these approaches.
+First, we find that these methods struggle to handle large-scale datasets, failing to deliver satisfactory performance.
+This is in part due to their high computational demands and in part due to the difficulty in modeling a large number of clusters.
+Second, we observe a notable gap in performance at the leaf level compared to non-hierarchical models.
+This is particularly problematic, as the advantage of introducing a hierarchy should not come at the expense of the quality of clustering at the leaf-level granularity.
+These limitations underscore the need for more scalable and effective approaches for hierarchical clustering.